weifengliu-ssslab/Benchmark_SpTRSV_using_CSC/README.md

 <br><hr>
 <h3>Introduction</h3>

-This is the source code of the paper "A Synchronization-Free Algorithm for Parallel Sparse Triangular Solves" accepted at Euro-Par '16.
+This is the source code of the Euro-Par '16 paper "A Synchronization-Free Algorithm for Parallel Sparse Triangular Solves" by Weifeng Liu, Ang Li, Jonathan D. Hogg, Iain S. Duff, and Brian Vinter.
+[PDF](http://www.nbi.dk/~weifeng/papers/sptrsv_liu_europar16.pdf) [Slides](http://www.nbi.dk/~weifeng/slides/sptrsv_liu_europar16_slides.pdf) [DOI](http://dx.doi.org/10.1007/978-3-319-43659-3_45)

 Update (30 Nov.
 2016): This algorithm has been improved to support both forward and backward substitution, and multiple right-hand sides.
 See [https://github.com/bhSPARSE/Benchmark_SpTRSM_using_CSC](https://github.com/bhSPARSE/Benchmark_SpTRSM_using_CSC) for a newer version of this work.